 1. They are real

 Lab grown diamond are an iconic jewellery choice, whether it be an engagement ring, necklace or pair of earrings.
-Not only are they stunningly beautiful and can last decades, but their durability also makes them a reliable investment for jewellery shoppers.
+Not only are they stunningly beautiful and can last decades, but their durability also makes them a reliable investment for jewellery fame fountain.

 Lab grown man made diamonds Perth are an increasingly popular alternative to mined diamonds and offer similar colour, clarity and size characteristics as natural diamonds.